-What is an Electronic Timer and how does it operate?
+What is an Electronic Timer and How Does it Operate?

-Electronic Timers consist of an Electromagnetic relay which switches on and off the devices to be controlled and its integrated electronic circuitry and controls which gives the timer its timing capabilities.
+Electronic Timers consist of an electromagnetic relay, which switches on and off the devices to be controlled, and its integrated electronic circuitry and controls, which provides the timer with timing capabilities.

-An electromagnetic relay is used to safely turn on or off a high current device while using a much smaller and safer current.
-It works on the basis of an electromagnet and consists of a coil of wire wrapped around a solenoid, an iron yoke which provides a low reluctance path for magnetic flux, a movable iron armature, and one or more sets of contacts.
-When electricity is applied, an electromagnetic coil causes an armature to move-opening or closing the contacts-therefore controlling the flow of electricity from the high current source connected to the load side of the relay.
+An electromagnetic relay safely turns on or off a high current device while using a much smaller and safer current.
+It works on the basis of an electromagnet and consists of a coil of wire wrapped around a solenoid, an iron yoke that provides a low reluctance path for magnetic flux, a movable iron armature, and one or more sets of contacts.

+When electricity is applied, an electromagnetic coil causes an armature to move-opening or closing the contacts-therefore controlling the flow of electricity from the high current source connected to the load side of the relay (see Figure 1).
 In this way, relays act as bridges that activate larger currents using smaller ones.
-If the contacts were closed when the relay was de-energized, then it opens the contacts and breaks the connection and vice versa if the contacts were open.
-When the current to the coil is switched off, the armature is returned by a force, approximately half as strong as the magnetic force, to its relaxing position which is achieved by its spring.
+If the contacts were closed when the relay was de-energized, then it opens the contacts and breaks the connection and vice versa if the contacts were open when de-energized.
+When the current to the coil is switched off, the armature is returned by a force-approximately half as strong as the magnetic force-to its relaxing position, which is achieved by its spring.

-The Electronic Timers incorporates integrated circuitry between an input signal and the small voltage used to control the armature motion.
+Electronic Timers incorporate integrated circuitry between an input signal and the small voltage used to control the armature motion.
 This additional circuitry allows relays to actuate the outputs in different time-delayed combinations.
-They are designed to delay armature motion on both, coil energization and de-energization.
+They are designed to delay armature motion on both coil energization and de-energization.
 Timers provide a wide range of selectable timing functions so that users can customize and operate their applications with safety and accuracy.